SkyLundy/ProcessWire-Env-Config/README.md

 The only new requirement in maintaining this configuration is that any required updates to the ProcessWire `index.php` must now be made to `bootstrap.php` instead.

+A great addition to this application would be a bash script that handled the directory modifications, but I haven't the time.
+Pull requests are welcome for anyone who wants to put that together.

 ## Installation

 1. Update your directory structure to match the example here and referenced in the article linked above